floweredscarf/su25/policies/index.md

 The final exam z-score clobbering policy will only be applied if it helps your score.
 For example, if you score around the average on the midterm, but then have a bad day and do poorly on the final, we will not change your midterm scores.

-While this mechanism introduces a bit of curving to the class, in practice it does not turn the class into a competition.
+While this mechanism introduces a bit of curving to the class, it does not turn the class into a competition.
 Our grading bins are still fixed, a vast majority of the points are not subject to this mechanism, and the impact tends to be relatively small for most students.

 In theory, it would be nice to have a mechanism that avoids using any statistics, e.g., simply replacing your midterm score with the final grade if it’s higher.
 In practice, it is very difficult to get both the exam means (and variances) to line up.
 Therefore, we use a z-score partial clobbering policy as described above.